Smith–Fineman–Myers syndrome: Signs and symptoms

 SFMS affects the skeletal and nervous system.
 This syndrome's external signs would be an unusual facial appearance with their heads being slightly smaller than average, a narrow face (clinically known as dolichocephaly), a large mouth with a drooping lower lip that is held open, protruding upper jaw, widely spaced upper front teeth, an underdeveloped chin, cleft palate and exotropied-slanted eyes with drooping eyelids.

 Males who have SFMS have short stature and a thin body build.
 The skin is lightly pigmented with multiple freckles.
 They may have scoliosis and chest abnormalities.

 Affected boys have reduced muscle tone as infants-young children.
 X-rays sometimes show that their bones are underdeveloped and show characteristics of the bones of younger children.
 Boys under the age of 10 usually have reduced muscle tone but later, patients with SFMS over the age of 10 have increased muscle tone and reflexes that cause spasticity.
 Their hands are short with unusual palm creases with short, shaped fingers and foot abnormalities, such as are shortened and fused toes.

 They have spleen agenesis (absence of the spleen) and the genitals may also show undescended testes ranging from mild to severe that leads to female gender assignment.

-People who have SFMS have severe intellectual disability (formerly known as mental retardation).
+People who have SFMS have severe intellectual disability.
 They are restless on occasion, have behavioral problems, seizures and severe delay in language development.
 They are self-absorbed with reduced ability to socialize with others around them.
 They also have psychomotor retardation which is the slowing-down of thoughts and a reduction of physical movements.
 They have cortical atrophy (also known as degeneration) of the brain's outer layer, although it is usually found in older affected people.